When to use a comma before or after but takes a little practice. But once you know the easy punctuation rules, you will have no problem at all.

 If you start a sentence with but, you usually don’t need to use a comma.

-But only needs a comma after it when there is an adverbial clause or an extra clause inserted following it.
+But only needs a comma after it when there is an adverbial clause or an extra phrase inserted following it.

 But, yes indeed, there is plenty of space in the car for you.